-Six years ago, Shilagh Mirgain committed to a goal she’d had on her bucket list for 20 years: to reach the summit of Mount Kilimanjaro, the highest peak in Africa.
-Four years ago, she bought her hiking boots and started to hike, and two years after that she began to work out every day, often with a weighted backpack to mimic the hardships of the nine-day hike.
+Six years ago, Shilagh Mirgain committed to a goal she’d had on her bucket list for 20 years: to reach the summit of Mount Kilimanjaro.
+Four years ago, she bought her hiking boots and started to hike.
+Two years after that she began to work out every day, often with a weighted backpack to mimic the hardships of the nine-day hike.
 Last summer, she booked her tour.
 In February, she stood at the summit.

 If it wasn’t for her bucket list, Mirgain, PhD, a health psychologist at the University of Wisconsin, Madison, School of Medicine and Public Health, says she might never have known the freedom that is standing at the peak of one of the world’s most-famous mountains.